michliu1212/De-noise-cantonese-audio-file/README.md

 It is clear that louder and slower audio can improve the transcription power.
 For the next step, we can try to adjust the rate of volume increase and slowdown to improve the transcription.

-The Google speech-to-text API recognizer ([Source] (https://cloud.google.com/speech-to-text/docs/best-practices)) is designed to ignore background voices and noise without additional noise-canceling.
+The Google speech-to-text API recognizer ([Source](https://cloud.google.com/speech-to-text/docs/best-practices)) is designed to ignore background voices and noise without additional noise-canceling.
 However, excessive background noise and echoes may reduce accuracy, especially if a lossy codec is also used.

+Use a more robust algorithm such as de-noising with a [deep learning model](https://sthalles.github.io/practical-deep-learning-audio-denoising/)